On the go? Listen to the audio version of the article here:

 Internalizers may also internalize the voice of judgment.
 Harshly criticizing themselves, they remain closed off to sharing their needs or struggles, fearing judgment by others for being inadequate.
 This leads to feeling further isolation and embarrassment if requiring support.

-If an an internalizer’s emotions are taken seriously, they are often suppressed since they are used to “getting by on vapors” regarding affection from others.
+If an an internalizer’s emotions are taken seriously, they are often surprised since they are used to “getting by on vapors” regarding affection from others.

 Unlike externalizers, internalizers can go unnoticed.
 They are often high-performing and focused on achievement.
 Therefore, an emotionally immature parent may see them as having no needs.
 If an internalizer has an externalizer sibling, this may also cause jealousy or criticism from the externalizer, due to the social comparison.